axelchalon/axelchalon.github.io/0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md

 ---
+publish-status: published
+aliases:
+  - Sex Talks
 layout: post
 title:  '"Sex Talks" by Vanessa Marin (personal notes)'
 date:   2023-06-15 14:13:12 +0200
 ---
+^
 _Those are my personal notes on Vanessa Marin's book "Sex Talks: The Five Conversations That Will Transform Your Love Life" (insert Amazon affiliate link here)_
+^
+---
+^
 * Acknowledge that you're having sex.
 This is the first step in creating a culture of communication (incl. outside the bedroom) and being comfortable talking and communicating about sex.
 	* Do so by:
 		* Making a reference to a past experience, e.g. "had a great time last night!"
 		* Compliment e.g. during the act (practice SPEAKING), express appreciation
 		* Talking about sex first more in general, not specifically about the sex in your relationship; then about your own history, beliefs and relationship to sex; then about the sex within that relationship.
 			* Talk about sex with friends and potential partners.
 	* The goal is to be able to have relaxed and productive conversations about sex with your partner; where you feel comfortable suggesting new things to try out or giving feedback.